RANHAOHR/Tool_tracking/README.md

 # Tool tracking package

-This package is for the da Vinci surgical robot tool tracking in simulatin environment, gazebo.
+This package is for the da Vinci surgical robot tool tracking in simulatin environment, Gazebo.

 #Dependences:
 pkgs: